-Figure 3.4: The parameters as a function of time and height that result of the analysis of alternating codes data at 10 s resolution collected with ALT32-2-V several points for each dump.
+Figure 3.4: The parameters as a function of time and height that result of the analysis of alternating codes data at $10\,\mathrm{s}$ resolution collected with ALT32-2-V

 3.4 Comparison data - model

 Plasma line temperature

 The temperature plotted in Figures 3.1 and 3.3 are expressed in term of the antenna temperature while in Figures 3.2 and 3.4 the temperatures are plasma line temperature.
 They have been converted in order to be compared with the modelled intensity also expressed in temperature.
 The radar equation is used to convert the temperature.